Look what you did!

 Kim Elliott, Publisher

-and Matthew Adams, President
+Matthew Adams, President

 Thank you for reading this story…